rikkimax/twp-d/manuscript/content/paradigms.md

 **Theory:**

 There are three main paradigms.
-Procedural has the prupose of using structs/unions has contexts and having free-functions to manipulate them in some form.
+Procedural has the purpose of using structs/unions has contexts and having free-functions to manipulate them in some form.
 OOP is uses classes almost purely in the aim of making highly abstracted, swappable code.
 And of course lastly functional, which tried to think of how data gets passed around using functions to mutate as it goes.

 They each have there pros and cons.
 Procedural is the most used of all the paradigms today.
 With OOP coming in a close second.
 Functional is really just a baby compared but still quite massive in market shared.